 Additionally, the bill outlines definitions for key terms such as "economic development incentive," "employee," "employer," and "labor organization."
-It also includes exemptions for employers with existing collective bargaining agreements or those who do not directly receive incentives.
+It also includes exemptions for employers with existing collective bargaining agreements or those that do not directly receive incentives.
 The Alabama Department of Revenue or the administering agency is granted the authority to investigate potential violations and enforce compliance with the new regulations.
 The act is set to take effect immediately upon passage.

 Statutes affected: